-Yellow Tree Theatre may be physically small, but its reputation has grown tremendously, and it is considered a major player in the regional theatre scene.
-Last year, Yellow Tree was among just seven other theatres across the country awarded a National Theater Company Grant from the American Theater Wing, the same organization that runs the Tony Awards.
+Yellow Tree Theatre may be physically small, but its reputation continues to grown tremendously, and it is considered a major player in the regional theatre scene.
+In 2016, Yellow Tree was among just seven other theatres across the country awarded a National Theater Company Grant from the American Theater Wing, the same organization that runs the Tony Awards.
 “It was an incredible honor and so gratifying to know that our work in Osseo, Minnesota, is being recognized on a national level,” Jessica says.
 The theatre has also received grants from the McKnight Foundation, Minnesota State Arts Board, and the Metropolitan Regional Arts Council.
 It has been recognized as the “Best Place to Find Unexpected Great Theater” by the Star Tribune, and in 2014, several of the theatre’s artists received Ivey Awards for their production of The 39 Steps.

 But of all those accomplishments, there’s one Jessica values more.
 “I would say that our greatest accomplishment is selling 95 percent of our seats and having developed an audience that is as passionate about our work as we are!”

-As part of their efforts to make live theatre accessible for all, Yellow Tree offers a variety of ticket discounts, such as their Arts for All program, Young&Free ticket program for the 25 and under crowd, and $10 rush tickets available 30 minutes before the show (but beware – most shows sell out!).
+As part of their efforts to make live theatre accessible for all, Yellow Tree offers a variety of ticket discounts, such as their Arts for All program, Young&Free ticket program for the 25 and under crowd, and $10 rush tickets available 30 minutes before the show (but beware – most shows sell out).
 Discounts are available for seniors, military veterans and students (with a valid I.D.), and folks can also sign up to be a volunteer usher and see a performance for free.

 Yellow Tree Theatre is much more than a theatre.
 It is a unique performance space with passionate founders who continually deliver high-quality storytelling to the local community and enrich the arts landscape of Minnesota.
 “I feel blessed every day to be able to combine all of my passion and talent into a career,” Jessica says.
 “It's been a wild ride over the past 10 years, but it's very gratifying to know that we have really become a strong artistic presence in our community and in the Twin Cities overall.”